jonzia/LSTM_Network/README.md

 ----------|-------------------------|------
 ... | ... | ...

 Note that the timestamp column is ignored by default and any column heading should be removed, as these may be read as input data.
-The number of feature and label columns may be variable and is set by the user-defined parameters `INPUT_FEATURES` and `OUTPUT_CLASSES` respectively at the top of the program.
-The labels should be a one-hot vector when using the provided softmax loss function.
+The number of feature and label columns may be variable and is set by the user-defined parameters `self.input_features` and `self.output_classes` respectively in *network.py*.
+The labels should be a one-hot vector when using the provided softmax classifier.

 **(2)** The program will output training loss, validation loss, percent completion and predictions/targets at each mini-batch.
 It will also output the current learning rate and time remaining at the specified number of steps.
 To adjust these display settings, edit the lines below:
 ```python